The Role of Evidence in Criminal Trials

 3. Physical Evidence

-Physical evidence, also known as real evidence, includes tangible objects related to the crime, such as:
+Physical evidence, also known as real evidence, includes tangible objects connected to the alleged offence.
+Examples include:

-• Weapons used in an assault or murder.
+• Weapons allegedly used in an assault or homicide.

-• Clothing with traces of blood or gunpowder residue.
+• Clothing containing blood traces or gunpowder residue.

-• Fingerprints linking a suspect to the scene of the crime.
+• Fingerprints connecting a suspect to the crime scene.

 4. Testimonial Evidence

-• Expert witnesses providing professional opinions on forensic, medical, or psychological aspects.
+• Expert witnesses offering professional opinions on medical, forensic, or psychological issues.

 5. Documentary Evidence

-Documentary evidence consists of records, reports, or any written materials presented as proof.
+Documentary evidence includes records, reports, and written materials used to support a case.
 Common examples include:

-• Emails and text messages showing intent or planning.
+• Emails and text messages demonstrating intent or planning.

-For an in-depth guide on documentary evidence, refer to the Evidence Act 1995.
+For more information about documentary evidence, refer to the Evidence Act 1995.

 6. Hearsay Evidence